TAG-Research/ACORN/README.md

 This implementation of the ACORN index is built on [**The FAISS Library**](https://github.com/facebookresearch/faiss) in C++.

+If you run into any issues, please open an [issue](https://github.com/stanford-futuredata/ACORN/issues) and we'll respond promptly!

 ## Installation
 ```
 git clone https://github.com/stanford-futuredata/ACORN.git